Requesting Reasonable Accommodations

 - The University encourages students to apply for funding through resource agencies that assist specific disabilities.

-Steps to Registering with Disability Support Services:
+Steps to Register with Disability Support Services:

-2) Submitting Documentation
+Step 2) Submit Documentation

-3) Scheduling an Appointment
+3) Schedule an Intake Appointment

-Students with disabilities or suspected disabilities meet with Disability Support Services, confidentially is a first step in arranging reasonable program accommodations.
+Students with disabilities or suspected disabilities meet with Disability Support Services.
+Confidentially is a first step in arranging reasonable program accommodations.